Island Skating Academy

 Choosing between group lessons and privates-

 The more instruction and practice time on the ice you have the more you can learn and improve.
-Group lessons provide an affordable way to learn skating skills while having fun working with others.
+Group lessons provide a less expensive way to learn skating skills while having fun working with others.
 Private lessons are a good compliment to group classes, and help to hone in on a skaters individual needs.
 Group and private lessons in addition to some kind of off-ice conditioning is highly recommended for those who wish to progress.
 Once a skater begins to advance roughly Basic 4- 5 (USFS), private lessons in addition to group classes are highly recommended for continued success due to intricate skills that will be taught.
 Private lessons offer more attention to an individual skaters needs allowing them to progress and achieve personal goals. i.e. make it on a hockey team or a higher level team, learn a figure skating program to perform in a show, or compete.

 Hockey Players-